Family of Joe Biden: Ashley Biden

 Ashley Blazer Biden was born on June 8, 1981, in Wilmington, Delaware.
 She is the only child from Joe Biden's second marriage.
-Biden attended Wilmington Friends School, a private school run by the Religious Society of Friends in Wilmington.
-When Biden was in elementary school, she discovered that the cosmetics company Bonne Bell tested its products on animals.
+Ashley Biden attended Wilmington Friends School, a private school run by the Religious Society of Friends in Wilmington.
+When she was in elementary school, she discovered that the cosmetics company Bonne Bell tested its products on animals.
 She wrote a letter to the company asking them to change their policy on animal testing.
 She later got involved in dolphin conservation, inspiring her father to work with Congresswoman Barbara Boxer to write and pass the 1990 Dolphin Protection Consumer Information Act.
-Biden made an appearance before members of the United States Congress to lobby for the legislation.
+Ashley Biden made an appearance before members of the United States Congress to lobby for the legislation.
 She is married to physician Howard Krein.

 Grandchildren

 Joe Biden has married twice and fathered four children.
 His seven grandchildren come from his two sons, five from Hunter and two from Beau.
+He is the first president to become a great-grandfather while in office.